European route E58

 European route E 58 is a road part of the International E-road network.
-It begins in Vienna, Austria and ends in Rostov-na-Donu, Russia.
+It begins in Vienna, Austria, and passing through Slovakia, Ukraine, Romania and Moldova, ends in Rostov-on-Don, Russia.
 It is approximately 2200 km long.

+Since 2014, a part of the road in eastern Ukraine has been under the control of the separatist Donetsk People's Republic.
+During the 2022 Russian invasion of Ukraine, Russia took direct control of areas of the road in Donbas, Kherson Oblast and Zaporizhzhia Oblast.